kennyinthirathclq/how-do-react-good/README.md

 - State is a mutable, private variable for exclusive for each instansiation of the <List /> object
 - Defined in key:pair as a map
 - We can now reference the state, let's try chaning the array we display in the list
+- Changes happen in realtime without the need to re-render

 # Changing state with buttons
 - First we need to create a button